+We identify 30 configuration dependencies which fall in one of the dependency types defined in §4.1 and §4.2, but do not have the common code patterns described in §4.1 and §4.2.
 We provide two examples.
 The first example involves parameters dfs.hosts and dfs.hosts.exclude in HDFS.
 The former specifies allowed data node addresses, while the latter specifies blocked data node addresses.
 That is, the intersection of values specified by these two parameters should be empty.
 However, from inspecting the code, we did not find how they are related.
-A second example, also in HDFS, involves the parameters, dfs.namenode.replication.min and dfs.namenode.safemode.replication.min.
+A second example, also in HDFS, involves the parameters, dfs.na menode.replication.min and dfs.namenode.safemode.replication.min.
 Both parameters control replication numbers: the former controls the replication number in normal mode while the latter controls the replication number in safe mode.
 Thus, the latter should be larger than the former (to be safe), but there is no code to check this dependency.
-Our future direction is to infer those logical dependencies that miss structural dependencies in code using other types of coupling measures (e.g., evolutionary coupling [46]).